microsoft/azure-pipelines-tasks/Tasks/GithubReleaseV0/README.md

 * **Service Connection:** This is the name of GitHub service connection which will be used to connect to target GitHub account.
 You can use an existing GitHub service connection or create a new one.

-* **GitHub Repository:** This is the name of the github repository where the GitHub releases will be created.
-E.g. *microsoft/vscode*
+* **GitHub Repository:** This is the name of the GitHub repository where GitHub releases will be managed.
+E.g. `microsoft/vscode`.

 * **Action:** Action is the type of release operation you want perform using this task.
 This task can perform 3 different actions - create, edit or discard.